marcuspeh/tp/docs/UserGuide.md

 Format: `addcontact n/NAME p/PHONE_NUMBER [t/TAG]…​`

 * Contact list will be displayed after the command succeeded.
-* Duplicate contacts cannot be added into AWE
+* Duplicate contacts cannot be added into AWE.
-* Contacts are duplicate if they have the same name
+* Contacts are duplicate if they have the same name.
 * NAME are case-sensitive, "Hans" and "hans" will be treated as 2 separate person.
 Refer to [FAQ](#4-faq) for the rationale behind this.
 * NAME are up to 50 characters only.
 * TAG are up to 50 characters only.